 As the hall’s owner, the city is responsible for its future.
-The hall will continue operating until the new performing arts center is completed.
 The city will convene a blue-ribbon committee to explore viable and financially sustainable options for use and ownership and/or operation.

 Yes.
 The Foundation conducted two community engagement surveys in 2018 and 2020 to gauge the public’s opinion of and desires for the center.
 More than 18,000 community members responded, and their aspirations have shaped our strategic plan.
 Ongoing opportunities for community engagement and feedback will be offered throughout the project’s various phases.